 Whilst the UK is becoming a more challenging market for further investment, Angus sees compelling opportunities in North Africa and North America in particular:

-• UK onshore
+- UK onshore

 We believe there is a strong case for consolidation of existing onshore operators.
 This will reduce costs and ensure that, at the end of field life, an effective clean-up of the sites is performed to high environmental standards.
 There have been over 100 years of onshore oil and gas operations in the UK, focused in the East Midlands and southern England.
 100s of wells have been drilled, many still producing and ultimately needing abandonment.
-This clean-up is a critical part of successfully transitioning away from fossil fuels and will require well-financed and competent operators to implement;
+This clean-up is a critical part of successfully transitioning away from fossil fuels and will require well-financed and competent operators to implement; - North Africa

 North Africa has huge demand for oil and gas and offers both domestic and export opportunities, including pipeline gas sales to the European market.
-The region is rapidly expanding and Angus is actively looking at onshore production assets in parallel with renewable energy projects like solar.
+The region is rapidly expanding and Angus is actively looking at onshore production assets in parallel with renewable energy projects like solar. - North America

 Higher oil prices and increasing LNG export capacity are driving high activity in the USA and Canada in the upstream sector.
 Both countries operate stable and low taxation policies which are attractive for investors.
 There is also a high level of deal flow in the region.
 Angus Energy is well placed to enter this region, with a focus on onshore, conventional production assets analogous to its fields onshore UK.
 The Company is well connected in both the USA and Canada and the management team has extensive experience of operating in both countries in the past.